 Where do I turn in my child's registration documents?

-Your child's birth certificate, social security card, shot record, and Kindergarten physical can be turned into Mrs. Owens in the downtown main office.
+Your child's birth certificate, social security card, shot record, and Kindergarten physical can be turned into Mrs. Barnes in the East Village Elementary office.

 How and what will my child be learning?

 At eStem, we encourage our students to be innovative thinkers.
 We provide them with the tools and resources they need in order to be successful.
 Math lessons are designed to be a mixture of teacher led mini-lessons, along with independent and collaborative student work.
 Students are encouraged to share ideas and explore additional problem-solving strategies.
 Students are taught to solve problems using Singapore Math methods.
 The underlying principles of Singapore Math require students to begin learning through concrete and pictorial means before moving into abstract thought and development.

 The eStem literacy curriculum integrates social studies and includes a balance of instructional approaches that are driven by authentic, ongoing assessments.
 The curriculum is implemented through the workshop model.
 Students learn through modeled, shared, guided, and independent practice. eStem utilizes the Daily 5 system to manage the literacy block.
 Students select from five authentic reading and writing choices, working independently toward personalized goals, while the teacher meets with individuals and small-groups.
 These choices include:

 Work on Writing,